lesampaio/MLOps/README.md

 ` curl localhost:8080 `

 ## Docker Volume
 Creates a copy of the data that is in the container to the machine, because if the container fails or is removed, the information will be saved regardless of the state of the container.
+Read more on [Alura: Creating volumes with docker](https://www.alura.com.br/artigos/criando-volumes-com-docker)

 This is based on data persistence, read more about it at [DataStax](https://www.datastax.com/blog/what-persistence-and-why-does-it-matter).